Box Elder, South Dakota

-Box Elder (Lakota: čhaŋšúška; "box elder maple") is a city in Pennington and Meade counties in the State of South Dakota.
-The population was 11,746 according to the 2020 census, making it the 11th most populous city in South Dakota.
-Ellsworth Air Force Base lies on the northeast side of the city.
+Box Elder (Lakota: čhaŋšúška; "box elder maple") is a city in Pennington and Meade Counties, South Dakota, United States.
+The population was 11,746 at the 2020 census, and was estimated to be 13,887 in 2024, making it the ninth-most populous city in South Dakota.
+Ellsworth Air Force Base lies on the northeast side of the city, and it is a suburb of Rapid City.

 Box Elder was named from nearby Boxelder Creek.

+Indie Rock band Pavement has a song on their second album named after the city.